Overview of CRA

 Introduction

-Steps to comply with the CRA
+Obligations to comply with the CRA

 Manufacturers of products with digital elements will have to comply with the following obligations to be compliant with the CRA: